UtrechtUniversity/summer-fair/README.md

 ```

 ### Querying linked data
+The created RDF triples are stored in a triple store and can be retrieved via the query language SPARQL.
 The `docker.sh` shell script allows to create the local triple store and upload the data stored in `ontology` folder to  `mydataset` database in the triplestore.
 Once the data is loaded to the triplestore, we run the local algorithm ([ExampleCode.R](ExampleCode.R))  that uses the SPARQL queries to retrieve the data.